libp2p/specs/connections/hole-punching.md

 ### Private Non-Browser (A) to Public Non-Browser (B)

-Given that B is publicly routable, A can establish a direct TCP or QUIC connection to B.
+Given that B is publicly reachable, A can establish a direct TCP or QUIC connection to B.

 ### Private Browser (A) to Public Non-Browser (B)

-Given that B is publicly routable A can establish a direct connection, though multiple restrictions are imposed by the browser platform type of A:
+Given that B is publicly reachable A can establish a direct connection, though multiple restrictions are imposed by the browser platform type of A:

 - The only transport protocol allowing direct connections on browser platforms